Polly Braden

 Polly Braden (born 1974) is a Scottish documentary photographer, living in London.
 Her work on learning disabilities and autism has been shown in exhibitions at the National Science and Media Museum in Bradford and at mac, Birmingham.
 Her work on single parent families has been shown in exhibitions at the Museum of the Home in London and Open Eye Gallery in Liverpool.
 Braden won Photographer of the Year in the Guardian Student Media Award in 2002.

 Life and work

 Braden was born in Perthshire, Scotland.
 She graduated from London College of Printing in 2003.
 She lives in London and is a single parent.

 Her subjects have included China (where she lived for over 15 years), the City of London, single parent families, and learning disabilities and autism.

+Polly Braden’s Leaving Ukraine is a photography and film project that intimately documents the lives of women and children uprooted by the Russian invasion of Ukraine beginning in February 2022.